Biology and Forensic Biology

 Course Description

-Our Biology course offers a range of subjects and unique experiences due to close partnerships with organisations such as Chester Zoo and other leading institutes, industries and charities.
-We supplement classroom learning with opportunities for work placements or fieldwork.
-There are also opportunities to take part in exciting laboratory-based research.
+Our Biology course offers a range of subjects and unique experiences due to links with Chester Zoo and other leading institutes, industries and charities.
+We supplement classroom learning with opportunities for work placements or fieldwork, and there are also opportunities to take part in exciting laboratory-based research.

 Jobs & Career Perspectives